Tarrant County District Attorney

 Explore programs at Community Outreach Programs

-If you are a victim seeking updates, a witness with new information, a community member with a question about court schedules, or a public official needing legal guidance, contacting the DA’s office early helps route your request to the right division.
+If you are a victim seeking updates, a witness with new information, a community member with a question about trial schedules, or a public official seeking legal guidance, contacting the DA’s office early can help route the request to the appropriate division.
 The Tim Curry Criminal Justice Center houses the DA’s teams and is open on weekdays during business hours.
-Media should use the dedicated line to reach communications staff quickly.
+Media should use the dedicated line for communications-related inquiries.

-The DA OFFICE DIRECTORY link above provides the official pathway to the correct desk for your situation, and the main number will route calls to the appropriate division during business hours.
+The DA office directory provides the official routing path for division-specific questions, and the main number can be used to reach the appropriate desk during business hours.

-Bring Documents: If you have texts, emails, photos, or other evidence related to a criminal case, keep them organized and bring copies when requested.
+Bring Documents: If you have texts, emails, photos, or other evidence related to a criminal case, keep them organized and provide copies when requested.

-Keep Contact Info Current: Victims and witnesses should promptly update phone and email information so prosecutors and advocates can reach them about settings and subpoenas.
+Keep Contact Information Current: Victims and witnesses should update phone and email information so prosecutors and advocates can reach them about settings and subpoenas.

-Ask About Protective Orders: If you’re experiencing family violence, discuss civil protective orders and safety planning with staff; they can explain eligibility and timelines.
+Ask About Protective Orders: If you are experiencing family violence, ask staff about protective orders and related civil procedures.

-Use Official Pages for Accurate Information: For trial calendars, outreach events, and contact details, stick to the county’s official pages linked in this article to avoid outdated or unofficial sources.
+Use Official Pages: For trial calendars, outreach events, and contact details, use the county’s official pages linked in this article.

-The District Attorney, Phil Sorrells, leads a professional staff of attorneys, investigators, victim advocates, and administrative specialists.
-The office notes an annual caseload of more than 45,000 filings distributed across felony and misdemeanor courts.
-That volume demands disciplined intake processes, specialized prosecution units, and ongoing coordination with law enforcement agencies throughout the county.
+The District Attorney, Phil Sorrells, leads a staff of attorneys, investigators, victim advocates, and administrative personnel.
+The office reports an annual caseload of more than 45,000 filings distributed across felony and misdemeanor courts.
+That volume requires structured intake, specialized prosecution units, and coordination with law enforcement agencies throughout the county.

 Location, Hours, and Access

-The DA’s teams work in the Tim Curry Criminal Justice Center in downtown Fort Worth, a central complex that also hosts courts and other justice partners.
-Posting hours, main routing numbers, and media contacts publicly helps residents find the right channel quickly.
-When in doubt about which division to contact, call the main number and ask to be directed based on your role (victim, witness, defendant, attorney, or resident seeking records).
+The DA’s teams work in the Tim Curry Criminal Justice Center in downtown Fort Worth, a central justice complex that also houses courts and related agencies.
+Public posting of hours, main numbers, and media contacts helps residents identify the appropriate contact point.
+When you are unsure which division handles your issue, the main number or the county telephone operator can assist with routing.

 District Attorney Offices and Contacts